ctrlsa/smart-contract-wallet-Ethereum-Account-Abstraction-Telegram/docs/one-pager-about-EF-grant.md

 - Negotiations, iterations & paperwork with Ethereum Foundation
 - Rewriting specs several times according to new inputs & updated requirements

+## Milestones 1.1. & 1.3.:
+### Takeaways, prototypes, links, etc. - in [this table](/docs/overview.md)
+### R&D tasks done:
+- Limitations & possibilities of: Telegram API; TG Mini Apps: TG contacts book
+- Sign UserOp with key in Telegram (txn signing)
+- Variants to store private key for EVM wallets integrated in Telegram
+- How various self-custodial wallet solutions existing in the market can / not be integrated in Telegram
+- Build “minimum viable” prototypes / proof-of-concepts